NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 After the optimization, some counties have zero transfer capacity in one or both directions; these are replaced with either the transfer capacity estimated in the other direction if it is nonzero or with the thermal capacity of the line.
 To estimate metrics such as TW-mi of transfer capacity, ReEDS uses the distance between the centroids of the two counties in the interface.
+Following this adjustment, we find some counties still have a supply (and transmission import capacity) shortfall compared to their demand in historical years.
+The source of the shortfall is likely due to a combination of demand disaggregation from BA to county scale and underestimation of county transmission due to the importance of lower voltage transmission and sub-transmission for county level connectivity.
+This shortfall will artificially reduce the resource adequacy for existing years and will also force immediate investments which only serve to bridge this gap.
+Therefore we perform a least-cost transmission capacity expansion model across stress timeslices which allows investment in new capacity on existing transmission lines or build new lines at a premium if absolutely required.
+This opertion is being performed by the code located in the [ReEDS-2.0_Input_Processing Repository](https://github.nrel.gov/ReEDS/ReEDS-2.0_Input_Processing/tree/main/transmission/County_Transmission)
+Users should use this transmission dataset as a baseline from which to begin county level analysis rather than a perfect fidelity county-county transmission map.
+Additional county level caveats are provided in the section on [spatial resolution](#challenges-and-benefits-of-enhanced-spatial-resolution).
 The final transmission limits calculated using this method are shown in {numref}`figure-transfer-limits`.

 ```{figure} figs/docs/transfer-limits.png